 Instructions:

-- Build the aromatic broth: In a pot, combine broth, water, ginger, garlic, lemongrass, and onion.
+- Build the broth: In a pot, combine broth, water, ginger, garlic, lemongrass, and onion.
 Simmer for 10–15 minutes to infuse flavour.

 - Add the vegetables: Stir in the bok choy, mushrooms, carrots, and edamame.
 Simmer for about 5 minutes or until vegetables are just tender.